-Remote LFA extends the protection coverage of LFA-FRR to any topology by automatically computing and establishing, or tearing-down shortcut tunnels, also referred to as repair tunnels, to a remote LFA node which puts the packets back into the shortest without looping them back to the node which forwarded them over the repair tunnel.
-A repair tunnel can in theory be an RSVP LSP, an LDP-in-LDP tunnel, or an SR tunnel.
-In SR OS, this feature is restricted to use a segment routing repair tunnel to the remote LFA node.
+Remote LFA extends the protection coverage of LFA-FRR to any topology by automatically computing and establishing or tearing down shortcut tunnels or repair tunnels, to a remote LFA node, which puts the packets back into the shortest path without looping them back to the node that forwarded them over the repair tunnel.
+A repair tunnel can, in theory, be an RSVP LSP, an LDP-in-LDP tunnel, or an SR tunnel.
+In SR OS, this feature is restricted to use an SR repair tunnel to the remote LFA node.

 The remote LFA algorithm for link protection is described in RFC 7490, Remote Loop-Free Alternate (LFA) Fast Reroute (FRR).
 Unlike a typical LFA calculation, which is calculated per prefix, the LFA algorithm for link protection is a per-link LFA SPF calculation.
-As such, it provides protection for all destination prefixes which share the protected link by using the neighbor on the other side of the protected link as a proxy for all of these destinations.
-Figure 4: Remote LFA algorithm shows a sample remote LFA topology.
+The algorithm provides protection for all destination prefixes that share the protected link by using the neighbor on the other side of the protected link as a proxy for all of these destinations.
+Assume the topology in the following figure.